 6. Address back-to-school feelings

-There have been so many changes in the last few months that have required our kids to be flexible and resilient.
-The new school year is certainly shaping up to be no different.
+There have been so many changes in the last couple years that have required our kids to be flexible and resilient.
+The new school year is certainly shaping up to be no different, with class quarantines and periods of virtual school.
 We can anticipate that the transition may result in an increase in anxiety and stress for some kids.

 Here’s what parents can do to help their child work through it so they don’t carry those worries and stresses into bedtime.